andreped/DMDetect/README.md

 - [ ] Extract the distrbution between the 5 classes, to be used for balancing classes during training
 - [ ] Introduce ROC-curves and AUC as additional metric for evaluating performance
 - [ ] Make simple script for plotting losses and metrics as a function of epochs, using the CSV history
+- [ ] Add option to set arguments for training/evaluation using [argparse](https://docs.python.org/3/library/argparse.html) or similar

 ### Tips